Augusta University - Applied Health Sciences

 Graduates are prepared to advance science in neuromotor processes including assessment and evaluation of movement, understanding of neuromotor function and integration and its impact on movement on health, functioning and disability, and contributing to the development of interventions to improve human movement – particularly posture and locomotor control and function across the lifespan.

-Texas Womans University - School of Physical Therapy
+Texas Woman's University - PhD in Physical Therapy

 The Ohio State University - Neuroscience PhD Program